 - Marketing extended warranties for appliances that are no longer at the address

-Not only is brand engagement lost and altogether irrelevant in the scenarios above, marketing dollars are also wasted.
+Not only is brand engagement lost and irrelevant in the scenarios above, but marketing dollars are also wasted.

-Remember, where, how and who we live with impacts a multitude of decisions and behaviors.
+Remember, where, how, and who we live with impacts our decisions and behaviors.
 Brands that allow these details to impact messaging and are willing to grow and change with the customer and show empathy for life changes are more likely to keep customers.

 To quote Michael Scott…